Hi folks, this is a short and concise guide on how (and why) to change the aperture on your Sony a6000 series camera.

 This allows you to work with dark environments and poor lighting without having to push up your ISO setting (which would cause digital noise thus reducing image quality).

 Depth of Field (Background Blur)

-The second reason is to create depth of field, also known as background blur (or bokeh).
+The second reason is to create depth of field, also known as background blur.
 Adjusting the depth of field opens up entirely new creative elements.